mauriciomoccelin/neutralize-event-store/README.md

 A service for event storage on MongoDB using kafka as message transport.
 The service is connected to the broker and when it receives a message published in the defined topic it registers the event in the database.

-The service exposes events using an api in [graphql](https://graphql.org/).

 It can be used to log events and nested aggregation root to track user behavior on a given system.
 See more in this article: [Pattern: Event sourcing](https://microservices.io/patterns/data/event-sourcing.html).

 ---